esyede/rakit/packages/docs/data/views/templating.md

 }
 ```

-> When your controller uses this layout feature, the action does not need to return anything to display the view.
+> An action using a layout does not have to return anything.

 **Complete example:**